dobots/website/README.md

 * [MIT](http://opensource.org/licenses/MIT)

 With respect to our companies theme, please, try to create a distinct look for your users compared to ours.
 However, we won't mind if you use parts of it.
+The copyrights (2013) of these belong to:

+* Author: Anne van Rossum
+* Almende B.V., http://www.almende.com and DO bots B.V., http://www.dobots.nl
+* Rotterdam, The Netherlands

+The theme design itself is done by Ahmet Bektes.
+The content of our website is our own, and thanks to Bart, Remco, Dominik, Marc, Peet, Anne, Roemer, Laurens, Jorik, Merel, Bhenaz, Remco, Jannie, Alexander, and others.